Duo-Tax-IT/Duo-Marketing/PROJECT_MILESTONES.md

 ## Iterative Process
 - **After Each Session:** Update this file with completed milestones and mark it with ✅.
 Also add new milestones as they come in.
 - **After Each Feature:** Update DOCUMENTATION.md after each feature to ensure you remember the new feature and how it interacts with the rest of the code base.
-- **Checkpoint Prompts:** Use “@Take a Breath” and “Get up to speed” prompts to ensure documentation is current before starting a new feature.
+- **Checkpoint Prompts:** Use "@Take a Breath" and "Get up to speed" prompts to ensure documentation is current before starting a new feature.